CyberDinosaur/Quadratic-Assignment-Problem-Algorithoms/README.md

 * `make clean`: Clean all the results from last run.
 * `make run`: Directly run the main.py according to its default settings.
 * `make ils/ts/ga`: You can modify the MAKEFIlE to change the test file you want to perform on.
-By doing this and execute this command, you perform the according algorithm on the specified test file.
+By doing this and executing this command, the according algorithm will be performed on the specified test file.
 * or...you can choose to compile the scripts manually.

 ### Ref: